ManqingLiu/ManqingLiu.github.io/_posts/2025-01-03-my-first-blog.md

 leveraging existing work can significantly accelerate your progress and allow you to focus on your unique contributions to the field.

-#### The bitter lesson 2: Check public datasets first before simulating your own data
+### The bitter lesson 2: Check public datasets first before simulating your own data
+When I started my project, I was eager to create a custom dataset that perfectly matched my research needs.

-When starting my project, I eagerly created a custom dataset, spending months on complex simulations for synthetic data.
-This decision led to unforeseen challenges:
+I spent months developing complex simulations to generate synthetic data.

-1. **Time consumption**: Creating and validating synthetic data, especially for causal inference with intricate confounding interactions, was unexpectedly time-consuming.
+However, this decision came with several unforeseen challenges and drawbacks:

+1. **Time consumption**: Creating and validating a synthetic dataset took far longer than anticipated, especially when I want to create dataset that is as close to real-world as possible.
+In the context of causal inference, one might need to simulate the data generating process that considers all possible interactions among confounders, treatment and outcome.
+This is very hard to achieve and can take a lot of time.

-2. **Reinventing the wheel**: I later discovered several public datasets with various covariates and ground truth causal effects that could have served my needs with minimal modifications.
+2. **Reinventing the wheel**: I later discovered that several public datasets with various number of covariates, and ground truth causal effect existed that could have served my needs with minimal modifications.

-In hindsight, investigating existing public datasets first would have been beneficial:
+In hindsight, I should have first thoroughly investigated existing public datasets.
+Here's what I learned:

-- **Extensive resources**: Many fields have well-established, high-quality public datasets.
+1. **Extensive resources available**: Many fields have well-established, high-quality public datasets that are regularly used and validated by the research community.

-- **Time-saving**: Allows faster initiation of actual research.
+2. **Time-saving**: Using public datasets allows you to start your actual research faster, without spending months on data generation and validation.

-- **Comparability**: Enables direct comparison with existing work.
+3. **Comparability**: Public datasets enable direct comparison of your methods with existing work, strengthening your research's credibility.

-- **Community support**: Often includes documentation, preprocessing scripts, and benchmarks.
+4. **Community support**: Popular public datasets often come with documentation, preprocessing scripts, and benchmarks from other researchers.

-Creating your own dataset isn't always wrong, especially for initial small-scale hypothesis testing.
+That's not to say that creating your own dataset is always wrong, especially for initial small-scale hypothesis testing.
 However, consider public datasets when scaling up your research.
-#### The bitter lesson 3: Don't be afraid to ask for help
+### The bitter lesson 3: Don't be afraid to ask for help

-#### The bitter lesson 4: Don't be afraid to change the codes provided by your advisor
+### The bitter lesson 4: Don't be afraid to change the codes provided by your advisor

-#### The bitter lesson 5: Keep a daily log of your experiments
+### The bitter lesson 5: Keep a daily log of your experiments

-#### The bitter lesson 6: Instead of topdown approach, start with the simplest model first
+### The bitter lesson 6: Instead of topdown approach, start with the simplest model first